 Hearing loss can also result from exposure to sudden loud noises, such as explosions, gunshots or heavy hammering.
-These types of noises are commonly referred to as ‘impact’ noises and, if loud enough, can cause immediate, permanent damage.
+These types of noises are commonly referred to as ‘impact’ noises and, if loud enough, can cause immediate and permanent damage.

 Work Cover Hearing Tests

 Australian Audiology offer Work Cover tests for all states of Australia.
 A referral is required by the state-based Work Cover authority prior to tests being done.If there is no referral or purchase order, assessments may incur standard test fees.